leifoolsen/lavu-grid/README.md

 - If a cell doesn't fit in the row in one of the screen sizes, it flows into the following line.
 - If a cell has a specified column size equal to or larger than the number of columns for the current screen size, it takes up the entirety of its row.

-You can set a maximum grid width, after which the grid stays centered with padding on either side, by setting a `max-width` CSS property in `--lavu-grid` mixin.
+Style the `lavu-grid` as desired (colors, font size, maximum width, etc.), by setting CSS properties in `--lavu-grid` mixin.
+By setting a `max-width` CSS property in `--lavu-grid` mixin, the grid stays centered with padding on either side.

 ## Demo and Documentaion